-To find out how you might get a better energy deal, visit the Power's in Your Hands website.
+To find out how you might get a better energy deal, visit the Your Energy website.

 Before you agree to enter any energy contract, you should be given an Energy Price Fact Sheet that provides key details about the contract, including:

 - Name of the contract and the retailer selling the contract

 - Tariff rates - including the unit price you will pay in cents per kWh for electricity and cents per MJ for gas and any fixed or standing charge in cents per day.

 - All fees - including any account establishment fees, exit fees, late payment fees, disconnection fees, reconnection fees and payment processing fees.

 - All discounts and rebates - including conditional discounts, for example only if you pay on time, and non-conditional discounts that apply to the contract.

 - Other key information including: